4-H Member Policies C.1

 Regulations for Market Steers and Market Lambs to be sold at Fryeburg Fair open to 4-H members statewide

-3. A 4-H’er may not substitute a different animal for these market classes once the steer or lamb is tagged.
+- A 4-H’er may not substitute a different animal for these market classes once the steer or lamb is recorded.
 No exceptions will be considered.

-5. The Market Animal project must be raised on your home premises or within a 30-35 mile radius.
-Projects outside of this radius must receive an exemption from the local Extension Office and the fair where the animal is entered.
+- The market animal project must be raised on your home premises or within a 30-35 mile radius.
+Projects outside of this radius must receive an exemption from the local Extension Office and Fryeburg Fair.

-6. All Market Animals must be identified for Fryeburg Fair when the animals are tagged (January for Market Steers and June for Market Lambs).
-4-H members can tag and identify only one market steer and /or one market lamb at the Fryeburg Fair.
+- 4-H members can tag and identify only one market steer and /or one market lamb for the Fryeburg Fair.

 C.1.8 4-H Leasing Rules